macOS Catalina vs macOS Mojave full review

 Don’t carry the old junk to the new macOS Catalina.
 Delete years’ worth of system garbage, app leftovers, broken downloads, etc. You’ll have a great time decluttering your Mac.
 Reload your Mac experience with CleanMyMac X by MacPaw.

-The other big change that arrived in Mojave was Desktop Stacks, which helped everyone clear up their cluttered Desktops.
+Another big change that arrived in Mojave was Desktop Stacks, which helped everyone clear up their cluttered Desktops.
 As a result, rather than have 100 screenshots saved on your Desktop, all your screenshots would be shuffled into a Stack (a sort of folder).
 If you want to find the screenshot you just took, click on the Screenshots Stack.
 The same applies to Images, PDFs, and other types of file you might just have been dumping on your Desktop.

 Since most of us file everything on the Desktop these days - especially since you can sync your Desktop with iCloud (a feature that arrived in Sierra) - this does help us organise everything a bit better.

-There’s not really a similar Desktop organisation related feature coming in Catalina, but there are some other equally impressive features that are likely to transform the way you work.
+There’s not really a similar Desktop organisation related feature in Catalina, but there are some other equally impressive features that are likely to transform the way you work.

 One new feature will allow you to extend your Desktop to a second screen, which is nothing new, what’s new is the fact that the second screen can be your iPad.

-If own have an iPad (and if you don’t we think this feature might be a good reason to buy one) you will be able to either mirror your Mac’s screen on the iPad screen, or use the iPad display as a second screen, extending your workspace.
+If own an iPad (and if you don’t we think this feature might be a good reason to buy one) you will be able to either mirror your Mac’s screen on the iPad screen, or use the iPad display as a second screen, extending your workspace.
 You will also be able to use the iPad and an Apple Pencil in a way similar to how you might use a graphics tablet.
 This is pretty groundbreaking stuff.

 To use the iPad as a second screen just plug it into your Mac, or connect it wirelessly using Bluetooth (the range is 10 meters).
 You’ll need to be logged into the same iCloud account on both devices.